shmorri/oxd-python/README.md

 * Scroll [below](#using-the-library-in-your-website) to learn how to use the library in an application.
 * See the [API docs](http://oxd-python.readthedocs.io/en/2.4.4/) for in-depth information about the various functions and their parameters.
-* See the code of a [sample Flask app](https://github.com/GluuFederation/oxd-python/blob/master/demosite/demosite.py) built using oxd-python.
+* See the code of a [sample Flask app](https://github.com/GluuFederation/oxd-python/blob/master/demosite) built using oxd-python.
 * Browse the source code is hosted in Github [here](https://github.com/GluuFederation/oxd-python).

 ### Using the Library in your website

 #### Configure the site

-Once the library is installed, it can be used by any Python web application deployed on the server.
-First, create a configuration file for your website in a server *writable* location like `/var/www/html/<your-site>/your-site.cfg`.
+This library uses a configuration file to specify information needed by OpenID Connect dynamic client registration, and to save information that is returned, like the client id.
+So the config file needs to be *writable*.

 The minimal configuration required to get oxd-python working:

 ```
 [oxd]